 Overview of crimp configurations

 Many crimp interconnection technologies are currently available for space applications.
-Confined or compactive crimps are made by a tool, which exerts an even pressure around the receptacle barrel circumference such that even deformation is applied on all sides; the only means of stress relief is by elongation of the barrel and wireA.2 (in conformance with Table A-1 to Table A-3 below).
+Confined or compactive crimps are made by a tool, which exerts an even pressure around the receptacle barrel circumference such that even deformation is applied on all sides; the only means of stress relief is by elongation of the barrel and wire.
+Typical settings for the crimping tool are given in A.2.

 Non-confined or dispersive crimps result from compression of the receptacle barrel with an indenter die having one or two indents or, alternatively, by two or four radially opposed indenter dies (in conformance with Figure A-4 and Figure A-5).

-The achievement of good crimped joint is controlled to a large extent by the tools and materials used, but workmanship - the manner in which they are employed - is also important.
+The achievement of an acceptable crimped joint is controlled by the tools and materials used, but workmanship - the manner in which they are employed - is also important.
 Items that constitute workmanship are those under the control of the operator.
-They include careful butting of the wire against the stop in the stripping operation to ensure correct insulation gap, loading of a connector pin in the positioner to the full distance, inserting the stripped wire into the connector pin barrel until it shows in the inspection hole and re-twisting the strands not more than the natural lay, if disturbed during the stripping operation.
+They include careful butting of the wire against the stop in the stripping operation to ensure correct insulation gap, loading of a connector pin in the positioner to the full distance, inserting the stripped wire into the connector pin barrel or terminal until it shows in the inspection hole or through the contact in the case of crimp lugs and re-twisting the strands not more than the natural lay, if disturbed during the stripping operation.